-I am a second-year Masters student in the Robotics program at Northeastern University.
+I am incoming PhD student in the Electrical Engineering and Computer Engineering program at Northeastern University.
 My research interests span across robot perception, machine learning, control, and optimization.
-Currently, my research is focused on online risk-aware planners using perception for improving traversability of mobile and legged robots over different terrain.
+Currently, my research focuses on developing autonomous wheelchairs that empower individuals to move independently.

 Throughout my academic journey, I’ve had the privilege of working on projects that merge cutting-edge robotics techniques with real-world applications and has motivated me to continue my pursuit of impactful robotics research.